Leaderboard

 Showing content with the highest reputation on 04/22/14 in all areas

-Cosmic_surfer, Hi!
+1. Cosmic_surfer, Hi!
 Welcome to the forums!!
 Come in and stay a while....
 I bought my mother and father a RF-7 home theatre setup and I use to have Klipschorns and La Scalas.
 I now have 7 Klipsch TSCMs which is the Klipsh Pro Version of Klipschorns.
 To me, the RF-7s provide a very nice home theatre and an obvious wife or mother acceptance factor, but the Referance is not nearly as good for music to my ears, and as such, the Heritage also makes a more articulate center channel.
 Anything the Heritage may lack in Bass can be handled by a Killer sub or two, or four subs!!
 The main recquisition for Heritage like Klipschorns and La Scalas is space.
 You need a room big enough to not only look appropriate, but to let them breathe.
 Many here will argue that Klipschorns sound good in a small room, and they do, but you really haven't heard them if you haven't heard them with 20 feet between the right and left channels.
 How big is the room you are thinking of doing in Heritage anyhow???
 Look forward to your response.
-Roger3 points
+Roger

 3 points

-how do you eat an elephant?
+3. how do you eat an elephant?
 One bi.........
-I know, that was bad3 points
+I know, that was bad

-Found some excellent condition Belle's (4) on CL locally.
+4. Found some excellent condition Belle's (4) on CL locally.
 Original owner purchased new in 82-83, all original.
 My first listening experience with these in his garage.
 He powered them for me with a vintage Pioneer receiver and they sound fantastic.
-Looking forward to bringing these back so spec for an even greater experience......sorry for the crappy iPhone pics Running these now in 2 channel from the Oppo and wow, incredible sound.2 points
+Looking forward to bringing these back so spec for an even greater experience......sorry for the crappy iPhone pics Running these now in 2 channel from the Oppo and wow, incredible sound.

-I mentioned that i recently jumped into home theatre and purchased a fleet of reference class speakers.
+8. I mentioned that i recently jumped into home theatre and purchased a fleet of reference class speakers.
 I have started getting interested in the heritage series speakers (Khorns, la scala, belle, etc.) and was curious how these compared to the reference speakers i purchased (rf-7, rc-7, rs-7, rsw-1)?
 I have seen from the specs that the heritage class speakers dont really have the punch that my reference speakers have, but do they excel in areas that my reference speakers do not?
 Is it feasible to assemble a second set of theatre speakers consisting entirely of heritage speakers?
-I definitely am appealed to their furniture like appeal.1 point
+I definitely am appealed to their furniture like appeal.

 1 point